 I didn’t use substances to escape my problems; I handled these with my typical drama queen-y mini-tantrum before dealing with whatever head-on.
 It was never about peer pressure or trying to be cool.
 Although I did consider it cool, during two-plus decades as a music journalist, when an amiable publicist would haul me into the bathroom of a club and shove cocaine up my nose.
 Or when a pal appeared with a baggie full of magic mushrooms and a cry of “Road trip to Joshua Tree!
 Woo-hoo!”

 I’m very, very lucky that I never became a slave to my poisons, and I think that’s because I respected them—I knew drugs were dangerous.
 I knew (and loved) addicts and alcoholics, and I didn’t want to join their ranks.
 There was a time and place for clear-headed sobriety and a time and place for its opposite.
 I lived by the adage “A real writer doesn’t take a drink before 8 p.m. and doesn’t refuse one after.”
 Except not just drink.

 Notice the past tense there?
 Mm-hmmm.
 Well, I thought I’d indulge to my dying day.
 As it turned out, 2017 was the year of quitting cold turkey.
 Everything.

-Coke, ‘shrooms and other “hard stuff” had already fallen by the wayside naturally; I no longer knew people who did that.
-But I still smoked and drank daily until, last year, I just couldn’t take it anymore.
+Coke, ‘shrooms, and other “hard stuff” had already fallen by the wayside naturally; I no longer knew people who did that.
+But I still smoked and drank daily until last year, when I just couldn’t take it anymore.

 That was the end of my cannabis avocation—before, alas, achieving my dream of smoking up with Willie Nelson.